A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Geometry of Mixing

-The integration time interval is $[0,1]$.
-The flow is designed to interpolate in time an instantaneously horizontal (at $t=0$) and an instantaneously vertical (at $t=1$) double gyre vector field.
-For our metric computations we average over 21 pullback metrics from equidistant time instances with time step $0.05$.
+The integration time interval is $[0,1]$ and the computational grid is 500$\times$500 points.
+The flow is designed to interpolate in time an instantaneously horizontal (at $t=0$) and an instantaneously vertical (at $t=1$) double-gyre vector field.
+For our metric computations, we average over 21 pullback metrics from equidistant time instances with time step $0.05$.
+The LCSs as computed from a clustering of the dominant eigenfunctions of the dynamic Laplacian $\overline{\Delta}$ are shown in \Cref{fig:rdg_clustering}; see \cite{Froyland2018} for details.
+For a visual proof of coherence, we provide an advection movie showing the evolution of the Lagrangian coherent structures as Supplementary Material 1.

-In \Cref{fig:meiss_tensor}, two phenomena are clearly visible.
-First, the $\bar{g}$—diffusion gets closest to isotropic diffusion (low $\log_{10}(\mu_{\max}/\mu_{\min})$–values) around the cores of the two coherent structures at roughly $\left(0.5\pm0.25,0.5\right)$.
-The further away from the structure centers, the more quasi-one-dimensional the diffusion becomes (high $\log_{10}(\mu_{\max}/\mu_{\min})$–values), cf.\ also \cite{Thiffeault2001,Thiffeault2003}.
-In particular, there are thin yellowish filaments almost fully enclosing the blueish regions.
-Second, diffusion across the anticipated boundary of the coherent regions corresponds to the subdominant diffusion direction, which is several orders of magnitudes weaker than the dominant diffusion and therefore much slower.

-In other words, a uniform heat distribution localized close to the vortex core will diffuse both radially and circularly on comparable time scales.
-A uniform heat distribution localized on the whole vortex will diffuse to the exterior on very long time scales and is therefore expected to be extremely slowly decaying, or, in other words, almost-invariant. \end{example}